shakfu/py-js/README.md

   - [ ] convert `py_coll_tester` into bpatcher that can be fed by `py_repl`

-future experiments
+### Future Experiments

+- [ ] create new `py_anything` with heuristics to decide whether to delegate to `py_call` or `py_code`.

 - [ ] Consider local python install in `misc`

 - [ ] Convert py into a js extension class
-      - proof of concept done, but requires a different 'nobox' typy of class and data passing via arrays and attributes instead of outlets.
+      - proof of concept done, but requires a different 'nobox' type of class and data passing via arrays and attributes instead of outlets.
 But can be done!

+- [ ] Try to launch an ipython shell somehow

-- [ ] try to build a cython extension types as a max external class
+- [ ] try to build a cython extension type as a max external class (-:

 ## CHANGELOG